Library

 • Chickens are fun, playful, friendly small pets, and they can be very enjoyable both in an outdoor or indoor environment.
 Like all small pets, chickens require the proper diet, protection from predators, and room to move around.
 This handout discusses general housing, nutrition, and health care for chickens.

 • Home renovation can be arduous for every member of the household.
-Both pet owners and pets can be stressed during the construction process.
-Pets are faced with many potential hazards in a construction site.
-Pets can also interfere with construction workers and pose a safety risk to them.
-Awareness of possible construction site problems will help home owners avoid pet-related issues.
-Knowing how to deal with problems that do occur will minimize health risks for pets.
-A little planning can make the renovation process run more smoothly for workers, home owners, and pets.
+Awareness of possible construction site problems will help homeowners avoid pet-related issues.
+A little planning can make the renovation process run more smoothly everyone.